GuyBaele/SpreadGL/README.md

 Select Point as the layer type, Latitude and Longitude as the columns.

 8. Add Filter\
-Go to the Filters panel, add a new filter\
+Go to the Filters panel, add a new filter.\
 Select the Collection Time as the column.

 9. Set visualisation\
-Select increcremental time window, set its width and press play to start the animation.
+Select increcremental time window, set its width and click the play button to start the animation.